SPANISH FORK TRAINING POSTPONED

-In an effort to provide more regional opportunities for professional learning, UEA will convene a series of trainings on trauma-informed instruction.
+In an effort to provide more regional opportunities for professional learning, UEA convened a series of trainings on trauma-informed instruction.
 The first three sessions were held Dec.
 7 (St. George) and Jan.
 25 (Ogden and Murray).
 A final training will be conducted Mar.
 21 in Spanish Fork.
 The goal is to help educators understand the impact of trauma on student learning and behavior, develop skills to create more trauma-sensitive classrooms and schools, provide more supports for under-served students and promote social and racial justice.
 At the workshops, teachers learned self-care strategies, as well as the impact of adverse childhood experiences (ACEs) on student learning and skills for building student resilience.

 Trauma-Informed Instruction Workshops

 Workshop training in 2019-20 included an emphasis on compassion fatigue among educators and the importance of self-care, the impact of adverse childhood experiences (ACEs) on student learning and skills for building resilience and successful strategies for students and classrooms.

 Participants must register to attend and space is limited.
 Re-licensure credit is available.
 Workshops will be held from 9:00 a.m.-3:00 p.m. (lunch provided) on the following dates:

 Trainers to lead the workshop discussions were selected from a statewide pool of UEA member applicants.
 The 2019-20 Trauma-Informed Workshop trainers are: